 Medications that Reduce the Rate of Uric Acid Production

+uric acid.
 Occasional side effects include skin rash and stomach upset.
-Infrequently, allopurinol can

 Medications that Help Eliminate Uric Acid

-in the urine.
+passed in the urine.
 They help dissolve tophi and prevent uric acid deposits in

 joints.
 Probenecid (Benemid, Parbenem, Probalan) and sulfinpyrazone (Anturane).
-Common side

-effects on the kidneys.
+kidneys.
 At first, probenecid or sulfinpyrazone may increase the risk of kidney

 stones by increasing the uric acid content in the urine.
 Adding baking soda to

 the water will make the urine more alkaline, increase the solubility of uric

 preventive drug therapy to prevent a gout attack.